Louvivien/tradingapp/README.md

 ## Installation
 Make sure you have NodeJS installed.
 You can check your Node.js version by running the command node -v in your terminal.
 If your version is older than 14.20.1, you will need to update Node.js.
 Please make sure that node -v gives you a version after 14.20.1 before doing anything else.

-go to the server folder
+Go to the server folder:
 ```sh
 cd server
 ```

 Then install the required packages for the server with: